The Himalayan cat is a hugely popular breed, and for good reason. They’re calm, cuddly, and adaptable kitties.

 Perhaps you recall the memorable Mr. Jinx from Meet the Parents.
 And who could forget the sarcastic Sassy from the 1999 production of Homeward Bound: The Incredible Journey?
 The film crew reportedly employed at least ten talented kitties to play the role of Sassy.

 Unlike their Siamese ancestors, Himalayans are on the quieter side.
-While not inactive kitties, they prefer the cosiness of a friendly lap to the rambunctious hijinks that their feline comrades might enjoy.
+While not inactive kitties, they prefer the coziness of a friendly lap to the rambunctious hijinks that their feline comrades might enjoy.

 While the Himalayan cat may have inherited their calm, breezy vibes from their Persian ancestry, they still have that Siamese blood in them.
 Which means they’re a friendly, affectionate breed who can become extremely attached to their owners.